Q & A

 Some common questions

 Do you have any plans to open the website for pre-ordering?
-We have decided not to take pre-orders for the spring of 2025.
-We will concentrate on digging more than ever from our stock on-site to keep pricing lowest in the area and keep the shelves fresh and healthy as always.
+We have decided not to open the site to pre-orders/reserving so we can concentrate on digging more than ever from our stock on-site to keep pricing lowest in the area while still keeping our shelves fresh, plentiful, and healthy as always.

 Do you do end-of-season sales?
-We believe in the best pricing from the start although we do from time to time have unadvertised specials for those that drop in and lots of $2.99 pots and 10% not even listed that are rare/limited quantities.
+We believe in the best pricing from the start although we do from time to time have specials on our social media channels as well as unadvertised specials for those that drop in and lots of $2.99 pots and 10% not even listed that are rare/limited quantities.

 During your season why are you closed Monday to Wednesday?

-This is when we weed, pot up from our backstock beds, and bring in new plants from our trusted growers for the shelves.
+This is when we weed, pot up from our stock beds on-site out back, and bring in new plants from our trusted Ontario growers for the shelves.
 Keep in mind our shelves change weekly and we always say to ‘come early and often’.
-Feel free during the season to email us/message us on FB to check the availability of your wishlist.
-Weather permitting we also dig Hosta up to mid-June for those requested via email or when you drop in and we are sold out *if we have them here in stock beds.
+Weather permitting we will dig plants from our stock beds up until mid-June *if we have them here in stock beds.

 When do you update your site for the season?